FoRTu/Opentracker-init-Script/README.md

 Opentracker-init-Script
 =======================

-This a init script for Opentracker (a bittorrent tracker)
+This a init script for Opentracker – An open and free bittorrent tracker.